will62794/will62794.github.io/_drafts/2025-04-09-transformers-not-transactions.md

 $$

 So, one way to view this is that the read-only anomaly is really just a way that write skew becomes "visible" in the default existing formal model (???)

+This demystifies the "read-only" anomaly somewhat, showing that it isn't really fundamentally different from write skew case, but just an awkward artifact of the way that many default formalisms express transactions and anomalies.

 -----------------------